 The annulus fibrosus is constructed of several layers, each of which can become torn.
 The nature of the tear and the layers it affects will be the basis for how the tear is categorized:

 - Radial tears – Typically caused by the natural aging process, radial tears begin at the center of the disc and extend all the way through the outer layer of the annulus fibrosus.
-These tears may cause a disc to herniate, which occurs when the center nucleus of a disc extrudes through the tear to the outside of the disc.
+These tears can cause a disc to herniate, which occurs when the center nucleus of a disc extrudes through the tear to the outside of the disc.

 - Peripheral tears – These tears occur in the outer fibers of the annulus fibrosus and are usually brought on by traumatic injury or contact with a bone spur.
-Peripheral tears may lead to the degeneration or breakdown of an intervertebral disc.
+Peripheral tears can lead to the degeneration or breakdown of an intervertebral disc.

-- Concentric tears – When a tear occurs between the layers of the annulus fibrosus circumferentially, it is called a concentric tear, which is also usually caused by injury.
+- Concentric tears – When a tear occurs between the layers of the annulus fibrosus circumferentially, it is called a concentric tear, which is usually caused by injury.

 Diagnosing an annular tear